neondatabase/website/content/docs/guides/sequelize.md

     nano dbTest.js
     ```

 2. In the `dbTest.js` file, add the following code.
-Replace 'your_connection_string' with your Neon connection string.
+Replace the connection string with your own Neon connection string.

     Neon requires a secure SSL connection.
 The `require: true` option tells Sequelize to attempt to connect over SSL.